Sesamoiditis and Gout are two conditions that can cause pain in the big toe.

 It can be difficult to tell the difference between the two, as the symptoms can be similar.

-However, there may be some differences between the two similar conditions that can help with identification and diagnosis.
+However, there are be some differences between the two conditions that can help with identification and diagnosis.

 Sesamoiditis is a condition that affects the sesamoid bones in the foot.
 These are two small bones that are located under the big toe joint.